anishsatalkar/Galton-Board-Python/README.md

 # Galton Board in Python
-A simple Galton board simulation in Python.
+A simple Galton board simulation in pure Python.
 Michael from Vsauce has an amazing video explaining the concept : https://www.youtube.com/watch?v=UCmPmkHqHXk

 ### How to use